hoathienvu8x/markdown-editor/README.md

 - `src/jquery.richtext.min.js`
 - `src/richtext.min.css`

+## About source

+This project clone from [RichText](https://github.com/webfashionist/RichText/) I will modify the code add markdown editor from this repositories

 ## Demo

 To see the latest demo version, you might want to use the following URL: